urbanadventurer/Android-PIN-Bruteforce/README.md

 - This cannot detect when it unlocks

 ## 🛰 Technical Details

+This works from an Android phone because the USB ports are not bidirectional, unlike the ports on a laptop.

 Keys are sent using `/system/xbin/hid-keyboard`.
 To test this and send the key 1 you can use `echo 1 | /system/xbin/hid-keyboard dev/hidg0 keyboard`